 yield

-If we call a generator function, it returns an iterable (actually, an iterator that is also iterable).
-The generator fills that iterable via the yield
+If we call a generator function, it returns an iterator (which is also iterable – as all built-in iterators are).
+The generator fills that iterator via the yield

 operator: